HibiscusMC/docs/docs/hmccosmetics remapped/FAQ.md

 To do this, install [Blockbench](https://www.blockbench.net), and then open your model.
 At the top right, you should see a "Display" tab.
 Once there, click on the head slot and then adjust the Y of the backpack to be much lower, usually near your players feet.
 Rinse and repeat until it is working properly.

 You can also check the included cosmetics for a point of reference.

+---

+## My Cosmetic turned into a real item!

+This is because you have entered the creative mode.
+Creative modes accept anything a client says it has, meaning, when HMCC sends fake items, creative mode turns them into real items.
+This only affects `HATS`, `CHESTPLATE`, `LEGGINGS`, and `BOOTS` cosmetics.

+You can attempt to fix this by turning `cosmetic-settings.destroy-loose-cosmetics` to true, which will attempt to destroy these items when they are found.